-A completely new electronically controlled system, this has three settings labelled 2Hi, 4Hi, and 4Lo.
+This electronically controlled system has three settings labelled 2Hi, 4Hi, and 4Lo.
 The 2Hi system is for normal road conditions, 4Hi is for wet road, gravel tracks and other moderately slippery surfaces, while 4Lo is for more extreme and muddy conditions.

 A mechanical centre differential lock is also available should your needs require one.
 An electronic limited slip differential is standard at the rear.

-We’ve tested the Navara in locations as exotic as the Sahara Desert, and can confirm it copes very well with off-road challenges.
+We’ve tested the Navara in locations as exotic as the Sahara Desert (see below), and can confirm it copes very well with off-road challenges.